 The Missionaries of the Most Holy Eucharist is a public clerical association which has for its charism the promotion of Perpetual Eucharistic Adoration.
 The community is working to increase the Eucharistic Reign of Jesus through the establishment of Eucharistic shrines, promoting perpetual adoration and the formation of adorers.
 The association was erected by Bishop Dominique Rey of Frejus-Toulon on July 17, 2007 in Paray-le-Monial, the sanctuary where Jesus made known to Saint Margaret Mary his “thirst” to be loved in the Blessed Sacrament.
 The moderator is Fr.
 Florian Racine and the community is based in the town of Saint Maximin, France and is in charge of the Basilica which contains the relics of Saint Mary Magdalene.
 Fr.
-Declan Gibson is the Superior for the community of priests in the United States.
+Declan Gibson is the Superior for the community in the United States and resides at Our Lady of Solitude Monastery in Tonopah, Arizona providing for sacramental needs of the Poor Clares of Perpetual Adoration.

 Missionaries of the Most Holy Eucharist is a non-profit 501c3 established in the United States for the purpose of facilitating Eucharistic causes in fidelity to the Magisterium of the Roman Catholic Church.
 It’s mission is the establishment of Eucharistic shrines, perpetual adoration in parishes and the formation of adorers so they will be able to grow closer to Christ and deepen their Catholic faith.